-The process for creating environment variables is very similar to that of creating any other system variable.
+The process for creating Environment Variables is very similar to that of creating any other System Variable.

 To create a new environment variable:

-The New Interaction Variable page opens.
+The New System Variable page opens.

 - In the Variable Name textbox, enter a relevant name for the variable.
 This parameter must be defined.